Frequently Asked Questions

 - Volume: is your instrument loud enough?
 When at the microphone setup screen, play your instrument and ensure your volume is as high as possible while not clipping (no red light).
 Turn up your instrument or move your device closer to the sound source before increasing microphone gain using the knob.

 - Instrument Setting: ensure you've selected the correct instrument setting for your performance.
-If you're playing a guitar solo, select "Guitar - Solo".
+If you're playing an accoustic guitar, select "Guitar - Accoustic".
 If you're a female vocalist, select "Vocals - Female".
 You can certainly play a piano into Frettable using the "Guitar - Clean" setting, but don't expect amazing results.

 - Distortion Effect: the guitar distortion effect does exactly what the name implies and distorts your guitar signal.
 Therefore, playing your guitar "clean" without a distortion effect should yield better results.

 - Sing to a Reference: if your vocal transcription seems "off", the first thing to check is that you are singing the pitches of notes you think you are singing.
 Download the audio recording and the MIDI recording and play them over top of each other.
-Try and sing to a reference track to keep in tune if it remains an issue!
+Try and sing to a reference track to keep in tune.
+Limit the range of vibrato if necessary.